-Bees instinctively feel winter aproaching and at the end of the summer they intensively start preparing for the cold days.
+Bees instinctively feel winter approaching and at the end of the summer they intensively start preparing for the cold days.

-In most areas, queens slowly start reducing laying eggs in the fall right to the point when they stop completelly.
+In most areas, queens slowly start reducing laying eggs in the fall right to the point when they stop completely.

 Depending on the climate, in the warmer areas the queen will only reduce laying but she won't stop all together.